EOShadows/CollegeVRGameProject/README.md

 The game was tested using the Oculus Quest 2.

-Look at [this file](Instructions.md) for instructions on how to play the game.
+Look at [this file](Instructions.md) for instructions on how the game is played.